openevocracy/openevocracy/README.md

 Get the code with one of the following two options:

   * Download the [latest release](https://github.com/openevocracy/openevocracy/releases/tag/v0.2.0) or
-  * Clone the repository with `https://github.com/openevocracy/openevocracy.git` and switch to the latest stable branch with `git checkout v0.2`
+  * Clone the repository with `git clone https://github.com/openevocracy/openevocracy.git` and switch to the latest stable branch with `git checkout v0.2`

 ### 2. Customize the config